software-mansion-labs/typegpu-confetti/README.md

   });
   ```

-  The function will be run on the GPU, so it needs to be marked with a "kernel" directive, in order to make the `unplugin-typegpu` transpile it at build time.
+  The function will be run on the GPU, so it needs to be marked with a "use gpu" directive, in order to make the `unplugin-typegpu` transpile it at build time.

 * **style**: allows overriding the default styling set on the inner Canvas element